 So why are you meeting people at the conference?

 This is going to be very individual.
-A new writer might go to a conference hoping to find new friends with similar aspirations and to get some moral support in what is a relatively isolated activity with an extremely delayed gratification of publishing.
+A new writer might go to a conference hoping to find new friends with similar aspirations and to get some moral support in what is a relatively isolated activity with an extremely delayed gratification.
 Another writer might be looking for critique partners.
 Another might be looking to recruit colleagues for an anthology.
 Another needs some newsletter swap partners in their sub-genre.

 These goals do not influence whether you talk to people—I’m going to invite someone to the empty seat regardless—but it might influence some of the script you prepare.
 “Oh, I write big fat epic fantasy, too!
 We’re trying to put together a critique group…”